Blue Badge scheme

 - have been awarded at least eight points for the Personal Independence Payment (PIP) activities: Activity 7 – Communicating Verbally; Activity 8 – Reading and Understanding Signs, Symbols and Words; Activity 9 – Engaging with Other People.
 Points can be accumulated from each of these activities

 There’s a separate application form for this scheme.
 It is open to those who qualify and can provide evidence and support from a healthcare professional (not a GP) or a registered Social Worker.
-They must complete the questionnaire in Section 4 of the mental disorder or cognitive impairment pilot scheme application form.

 Please contact the Blue Badge Team on 03456 08 12 08 if you wish to find out more.